-The detection of covert timing channels is of increasing interest in light of recent practice on the exploitation of covert timing channels over the Internet.
+Abstract-The detection of covert timing channels is of increasing interest in light of recent exploits of covert timing channels over the Internet.
 However, due to the high variation in legitimate network traffic, detecting covert timing channels is a challenging task.
-The existing detection schemes are ineffective to detect most of the covert timing channels known to the security community.
-In this paper, we introduce a new entropy-based approach to detecting various covert timing channels.
+Existing detection schemes are ineffective at detecting most of the covert timing channels known to the security community.
+In this paper, we introduce a new entropybased approach to detecting various covert timing channels.
 Our new approach is based on the observation that the creation of a covert timing channel has certain effects on the entropy of the original process, and hence, a change in the entropy of a process provides a critical clue for covert timing channel detection.
 Exploiting this observation, we investigate the use of entropy and conditional entropy in detecting covert timing channels.
-Our experimental results show that our entropy-based approach is sensitive to the current covert timing channels, and is capable of detecting them in an accurate manner.
+Our experimental results show that our entropybased approach is sensitive to the current covert timing channels and is capable of detecting them in an accurate manner.